 How much is 500MB of internet?
 Do you really need that much?
+Do you need more?!
 Read our guide to data allowances.

 Mobile internet usage has ballooned with the mass popularity of smartphones, offering faster and more efficient ways of doing anything from watching TV, playing games or streaming music on your mobile phone.